Customer: Christchurch City Council Contract Type: Design and Construct Location: Christchurch, New Zealand |

 |

-The February 22 earthquake in Christchurch had a major impact on works progress.
-Members of the MSU team assisted with the City’s emergency response, including rescuing several members of the public trapped in buildings adjacent to our works and emergency repair works following the quake.
-Nearly 25,000 manhours were spent on the repairs of 32 pump stations, sewers and rising mains before the emergency works were handed over to the rebuild team and works could recommence.
+Members of our team assisted with the City's emergency response, including rescuing several members of the public trapped in buildings adjacent to our works, and emergency repair works following the quake.